vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 We first allocate command buffer, we then call the function between begin/end command buffer, and then we submit it.
 Then we wait for the submit to be finished, and reset the command pool.

-With this, we now have a way of instantly executing some commands to the GPU, without dealing with the render loop and other syncronization.
+With this, we now have a way of instantly executing some commands to the GPU, without dealing with the render loop and other synchronization.
 This is great for compute calculations, and, if it submitted into a different queue, you could use this from a background thread, separated from the render loop.

 ## Transferring memory.
 Now that we have the system for instant commands, we will rewrite the function for `upload_mesh()` so that it uploads the mesh to a GPU local buffer, for best speed.